Drive By Downloads

 Once the exploit has been identified, it can use it to force the user’s browser to download a malware “payload”.
 The payload might display ads in the user’s browser, make their computer part of a botnet, log keystrokes or steal credentials, hijack banking sessions, install ransomware, or install a backdoor to allow the attacker future access.

 In March 2012, attackers created a plugin for use with WordPress blogs which secretly opened up any blog that installed it to malware infection.
-Any user visited an infected blog was redirected to an attacker-controller website.
+Any user who visited an infected blog was redirected to an attacker-controlled website.
 The malicious site first attempted a drive-by download using exploits for the Mac operating system.
 If the drive-by download failed, it displayed a screen asking the user to install fake Apple software (which also downloaded the same malware).
-The payload was malware which infected the user's browser and replaced any web ads on the page with ads which would make money for the attacker.
+The payload was malware which infected the user’s browser and replaced any web ads on the page with ads which would make money for the attacker.
 (Relatively harmless considering what it could have done instead.)
 The attack was successful in infecting an estimated 600,000 Macs.

 In February 2013, attackers compromised the NBC.com website and used iframes to serve drive-by downloads of the Citadel Trojan malware, which steals personal and financial information.
 While investigating and recovering from the security breach, they discovered that their web servers were also providing drive-by downloads of the ZeroAccess malware, which modifies search results to generate pay-per-click ad revenue.

 The best defense against drive-by downloads is to turn on automatic software updates for the operating system, web browser, and all plugins.
 Attackers often use recently announced exploits and users who are slow to upgrade are vulnerable.
-In addition, it is prudent to disable or remove any browser plug-in which you do not need, in particular Java is a rarely used plug-in with frequent vulnerabilities.
-User can also install the NoScript browser plugin which can block JavaScript, Java, Flash, and other plugins from running.
+In addition, it is prudent to remove any browser extensions you do not need, since each one expands the attack surface.
+Users can also install an extension such as NoScript which blocks JavaScript and other active content by default and selectively allows it on trusted sites.
 Some browsers will even warn users before they visit websites which are known to be compromised.

 Users should not be logged into their computers as admins.
 This is an example of the Principle of Least Privilege—a user does not need admin permissions for most tasks.
 By not being an admin, it limits the read, write, and execute permissions which are available to malware and limits any damage to the user account only.